aaccurso/aaccurso.github.io/_posts/2017-02-18-phaser-for-tabi.markdown

 After finishing the tutorial, the first complex challenge we had to overcome was to bundle the app into an Android `apk` that could be installed in the TABIs, which had an **x86 processor** (as opposed to the more popular ARM architecture).

-While investigating how to do that I came across [Crosswalk](https://crosswalk-project.org), a tool that generates an `apk` by wrapping the web application in an updated WebView and let's you choose the architecture to build for.
+While investigating how to do that I came across [Crosswalk](https://crosswalk-project.org), a tool that generates an `apk` by wrapping the web application in an up-to-date WebView and let's you choose the architecture to build for.

 Crosswalk provides a way to keep up with the latest features released in Chromium and to don't fall back on performance.
 However, it doesn't give you an API to communicate with the host OS native features.

-And that's where [Cordova](https://cordova.apache.org/) came to light.
+And that's where [Cordova](https://cordova.apache.org/) comes in.

 ### Cordova